 There are plenty of benefits to direct mail and print campaigns, including:

 - Cost-Effectiveness: Print campaigns are highly flexible, meaning they’re budget-friendly, too.
-Most nonprofits can’t afford TV or radio ads.
-A fractional-page advertisement in the local newspaper is much cheaper.

 - Increased Action: Print is an effective way to spark meaningful action.
 Most print readers take some form of action after viewing a newspaper ad.